Get the latest in kids' media, tech, and news right to your inbox

 How to Get Your School to Teach Digital Manners and Skills

 Today's kids are impressively tech-savvy.
-But the digital world -- just like the nondigital world -- requires all kinds of skills that kids don't simply pick up as they go.
+But the digital world -- just like the non-digital world -- requires all kinds of skills that kids don't simply pick up as they go.
 Digital citizenship and media literacy have to be taught and modeled by the adults in kids' lives.
 How do kids tell the difference between trustworthy and false information on the web?
-When is it OK to use someone else's work in their creative projects?
+What should they do if they witness cyberbullying?
 How do they keep their personal information private online?

 Every day in the classroom -- especially in schools with lots of technology -- teachers can help kids build these essential skills.
 But teachers are incredibly busy and often overwhelmed by all they're expected to accomplish each day.
 Though they may want to teach digital citizenship and media literacy, they may struggle to fit these lessons into an already packed agenda.
 Here are five ways that you, as a parent, can help start conversations about these important topics and introduce valuable resources to your school community.